mateussouzaweb/kvm-qemu-virtualization-guide/README.md

 - Single GPU passthrough support (very easy to activate/deactivate).
 - PCI passthrough ON DEMAND without need to pre-allocate devices on VFIO (or blacklist drivers on the OS).
 - Audio and USB device passthrough.
-- Live USB passthrough to supported VMs.
+- Live USB passthrough on supported VMs.
 - CPU isolation and pinning support.
 - Bridge network to keep every VMs available on the local network.
-- Nested virtualization support for development environments.
+- Nested virtualization for development environments.
 - VM creation and management from CLI.
 - Support for BOOT interface via CLI (to select the startup disk for example).
 - More!